 About this project

-The City of London is planning improvements to Western Road, Philip Aziz Avenue, and Sarnia Road to make the area safer and easier to travel for everyone.
+The City of London is planning improvements to Western Road and Philip Aziz Avenue to make the area safer and easier to travel for everyone.

-Construction is planned to begin in spring 2026 and will include upgrades to watermains, sidewalks, cycling lanes, and sewers.
-Work on Sarnia Road will follow in 2027.
+Construction is starting soon in May 2026 and will include upgrades to watermains, sidewalks, cycling lanes, gutters, and sewers.

 These improvements will help support growth in the area, upgrade aging infrastructure, and make it easier for people to walk, bike, and drive safely.